mickjc750/prnf/README.md

 these will place string literals in PROGMEM for AVR targets and produce normal string literals for 'normal' von-newman targets.

-On AVR, both the the format sring, and string arguments, may be in either ram or program memory.
-See the header for more detailed useage.
+On AVR, both the the format string, and string arguments, may be in either ram or program memory.

+ Unlike avr-libc, prnf DOES provide argument type checking using some macro tricks.
+This works by putting a do-nothing function which takes format checking into a while(0) loop.
+The compiler will perform the format checking, then remove the do-nothing function, providing some level of optimization is enabled.

 <br>
 <br>